November 2016, part six - Hiroshima

 Origami Obama

-By the way, Hiroshima is not Chernobyl and today over a million people live here.
+By the way, Hiroshima is not Chernobyl and today over one million people live here.
 The city is completely safe, without increased levels of radioactivity.
-So I recommend visiting it because of history, when one realizes the importance of peace and the terrible consequences of atomic weapons.
-And also because of the nearby island of Itsukushima, where one can find this peace.
+So I recommend visiting it because of history, when one realizes the importance of peace and the devastating consequences of atomic weapons.
+And also because of nearby island of Itsukushima, where one can find this peace.

 Japanese faith

-The dominant religions are Buddhism and Shinto.
-Buddhism came to Japan in the 6th century from Korea, and after initial obstacles later took over most of the territory.
-Shinto has roots much deeper, dating back to prehistoric times and stems from respect for natural forces.
-It later developed to worship of various forms of deity (kami).
+The two dominant religions in Japan are Buddhism and Shinto.
+Buddhism arrived from Korea in the 6th century, and after initial obstacles, gradually spread across the country.
+Shinto has much deeper roots.
+It traces its origins back to prehistoric times and is stems from respect for natural forces.
+Over time, it evolved into the worship of various forms of deity (kami).
 Some deities are local, others nationwide.
-They pray to the deities in the sanctuaries to which torii gates serve as a spiritual passages.
+Japanese pray to the deities in the sanctuaries to which torii gates serve as a spiritual passages.
 One of the most remarkable of these gates is in front of the temple on Itsukushima Island (also known as Miyajajima - the "Shrine Island").
-The island is about 20 kilometers from Hiroshima, and after a half hour train ride, we reached it in about 20 minutes by ferry.
+Located about 20 kilometers from Hiroshima, getting there takes 30 minutes by train and then changing to a ferry (20 minutes).

 "Floating" torii gate in front of Itsukushima shrine

-It is this place with the passage of time that probably represents the most beautiful thing I have seen in Japan.
-It was still cloudy before we arrived and during the ferry ride, but when we got at the island itself, the sun came up and we got a wonderful scenery.
-In spite of the many tourists from the island, the peace and tranquility were still intense, which was further enhanced by the view of the deer resting in the glow of the rays of the autumn sun.
-The deer are completely accustomed to tourists, they hang around among them and people are enthusiastically taking pictures with them.
+In hindsight, this may be the most breathtaking scenery I encountered in Japan.
+It was still cloudy as we approached and during the ferry ride, but as we stepped onto the island, the sun broke through and the landscape was bathed in golden light.
+Despite many tourists on the island, the sense of peace and tranquility were still present, which was deepened by the sight of deer resting in the warm glow of the autumn sun.
+The deer are completely accustomed to tourists, they wandered calmly among them and people were enthusiastically taking pictures with them.

 Deer siesta

-The shore of Itsukushima, the way from pier to shrine
+The shore of Itsukushima, the path from pier to the shrine

 One of the most photographed places in Japan

-The temple complex itself, included in the UNESCO World Heritage List, is very interesting.
-Built virtually on the pier, it provides a different look at the tides.
-When we arrived there was a tide and when we left, we could walk on land to the great torii gate.
-People even drove on small boats to reach the torii itself.
+The temple complex itself, a UNESCO World Heritage Site, is very interesting.
+Built on stilts over the bay, it offers a unique, almost floating perspective on the tides.
+When we arrived, the water had risen and when we left, the tide had receded so much that we could walk ocross the exposed seabed all the way to the great torii gate.
+There was even an option to take a ride on small boats to reach the torii itself.

 Itsukushima Shrine and the Grand Torii